-Members of two anti-homeless vigilante Facebook groups in the West San Fernando Valley have discussed using Airsoft guns, Clorox bleach, and other tactics to deter homeless individuals from living in their neighborhoods, according to dozens of screenshots leaked on Twitter, and on the sites Ktownforall and Knock L.A. on Monday.
+Members of two West San Fernando Valley Facebook groups have discussed using Airsoft guns, Clorox bleach, and other tactics to deter homeless individuals from living in their neighborhoods, according to dozens of screenshots leaked on Twitter, and on the sites Ktownforall and Knock L.A. on Monday.
 The two private groups, “Crimebusters of West Hills and Woodland Hills” and “Homeless Transient Encampments of our West Valley” (the latter of which has recently been made secret) were founded by LAPD volunteer Fern Peskin-White in 2016 and 2017, respectively.
 Present and former LAPD officers are members.

 Many of the leaked screenshots originated from a complaint filed by activists with the Attorney General’s office in 2018, but sources have confirmed that officers are still actively posting in the groups.
 Woodland Hills senior lead officer Sean Dinse, who was a primary candidate in the contentious District 12 City Council special election, regularly uses the group to source information about encampments and to track specific homeless individuals.
 Dinse, a strong proponent of this method of policing, advocates for “preventing and deterring crime through the concept of Neighborhood Watch” on his campaign website.
 Former SLO Brett Rygh, who retired in 2018, remains an administrator on both pages.